The Facts of Physics and the Facts of Psyche

 This has proven to be nearly impossible — a task too burdensome for most.
 Instead, it seems people in the metropolitan and coastal areas of America (who stand for the social movements going forward) have turned to hedonism and narcissism, (as predicted by Dostoevsky in “The Grand Inquisitor”).
 They have also displayed a large variety of curious neuroses.
 This is personified by the massive attention towards the Kardashian and Real Housewives melodramas, as well as the obsession with selfies.

-So, as Sam Harris often points out, no one book should be considered the hand of a literal god, and therefore held above all others; but some texts, particularly the mythological portions of so-called holy books, seem to have emerged, seeping up from the depths and containing relevant psychological information.
+So, as Sam Harris often points out, no one book should be considered the hand of a literal god, and therefore held above all others; but some texts, particularly the mythological portions of so-called holy books, seem to have emerged, seeping up from the depths.
+Therefore these unusual texts contain relevant and highly potent psychological information.

 HOW TO VIEW RELIGIOUS AND MYTHOLOGICAL TEXTS

 There seems to be a massive schism between those conservatisms of religion and the rational-materialists.
-Both are unable to reconcile the literal belief in a deity (and this god’s responsibility for all of creation) with modern concepts of scientific inquiry.
+Both are unable to reconcile the literal belief in a deity with modern concepts of scientific inquiry.
 Ironically, both of these approaches look at mythological and religious material as a brute, surface-level concept with concrete hypotheses about the nature of physical reality, rather than a mental, or imaginative, symbolic world.
 Hitchens often debunks all reason for spirituality by breaking apart the prideful and impetuous bearded man in the sky, as described in the Bible.

 Both sides are unsophisticated in this point of view.
-Primitive people, our ancient ancestors, saw the world in a way best described as mythopoetic, that is an outer world that was filled with spirits and rich with symbolic meaning.
+Our ancient ancestors, saw the world in a way best described as mythopoetic, that is an outer world that was filled with spirits and rich with symbolic meaning.
 The intuitions and images that formulated their stories contained truth on a psychological level

 These religious texts must be discussed in the same way an art history major learns to interpret the symbolism of paintings.
 It must be recognized that true art emerges from the depths, the unconscious, of the painter.
 Similarly, mythological ideas bubble up from the collective unconscious.
 This can be understood, can be made conscious, by a modern person; this gives life a sense of meaning that is not purely rational.